hyurl/alar/api.md

 type Subscriber = (data: any) => void | Promise<void>;
 ```

-All listeners bound to an event will be called sequentially in an `async`
-function scope.

 ## Pub-Sub Model between the server and clients

-When the server calls the `publish` method, any client `subscribe`s to the event
+When the server publish a message, all client subscribe to the topic
-will invokes the bound listeners, this mechanism is usually used for the server
+will receive the data and invoke their handlers, this mechanism is often used
-broadcasting data to connected clients.
+for the server broadcasting data to connected clients.